Celarity Blog • Updated Oct 14, 2022

 Be honest with your recruiter

 “Remember, whether you find something through your recruiting agency or elsewhere, your recruiter is your advocate,” says Gunderson.
 “They are there as an additional resource to help you in any way they can.
 Be honest with them if you aren’t enjoying your current position or if you are starting to look on your own.
 They want you to be happy.”

 Update your resume and portfolio

-In addition to helping you find job openings, recruiters can also provide resume writing guidance, interview tips and answer related job search questions.
+In addition to helping you find job openings, recruiters can provide resume writing guidance, interview tips, and answer related job search questions.
 But it’s important to complete this process before the contract ends so they can help you in advance – when you are not panicking about finding another job.
 “Make sure you make all necessary updates to your resume and portfolio, if applicable.
-You want to make yourself as marketable as possible,” says Nick Burns.
+You want to make yourself as marketable as possible,” says Larson.

 Send the recruiter job postings that interest you

 Help your recruiter help you by sending them job postings that look appealing to you.
 Be ready to explore new challenges and opportunities.
 “If your contract is ending, have an open mind to new opportunities – even if it means stepping outside your comfort zone,” says Gunderson.